 Your first step in fighting a speeding ticket is pleading not guilty to the charge.
 By answering the ticket with a not guilty plea you are letting the court know that you wish to reserve your right to take your case to trial or possibly negotiate a reduction on the charges.
 Pleading not guilty is always the best option because it allows you to fight your ticket as opposed to pleading guilty and paying the fine.
 If you hire an attorney, the lawyer can take care of all the required legal steps, including entering a not guilty plea on your behalf.

 Should I Hire An Attorney To Fight My Ticket?

 It’s important to remember that having a driver’s license is a privilege and one that you should protect at all costs.
 A traffic violation can have serious consequences both financially and on your ability to legally drive.
 It’s very important that you always maintain a clean record and stay away from points that can accumulate on to your license.

 A licensed traffic defense attorney can help you fight your ticket without you ever having to come to court.
 The best part is that the attorney will be able to negotiate a reduction of the charges that you are facing, which can save you hundreds in fines and increases in your insurance rates.
-Contact The Rosenblum Law Firm today for a free consultation on how we can help you beat your Harrison Traffic Ticket.
+Contact Rosenblum Law today for a free consultation on how we can help you beat your Harrison Traffic Ticket.
 Call us at 888-434-0406.